Logiqx/cubing-docs/README.md

 ## Directories / Folders

+* agile - Powerpoint slides for a work presentation about estimation
 * beginner - Powerpoint slides for teaching newbies to solve the cube
 * improver - Powerpoint slides for improving the "beginner" method